Samuels-Development/sd-christmas/README.md

-Collect candy canes and exchange them for Gifts with randomized loot in them!
+Fairly basic script that I initially released a year ago but have since, almost fully rewritten.
+TL;DR, go around and collect candy canes and exchange them at the Gift Shop for different tiers of presents.
+These presents will give you random item(s).

 Please Consider checking out my other work here on GitHub or on my Store & Discord @ https://fivem.samueldev.shop & https://discord.gg/samueldev